signalsapi/docs/whats-new/index.md

 # What's new

+## 30.10.2024

+- Bugfix: Daily searches sometimes did not plan the next run.

 ## 29.10.2024

 - Bugfix: The new search engine introduced September 29th was not properly fed the "remote" parameter so it was ignored in LinkedIn searches.